 In many cases, it is advantageous to use the same colour and synchronized flashes for front and leading light of a leading line.
 In the presence of rival lights this will highlight that these two lights belong together.
 When a channel is marked by a series of leading lines in succession, each leading line should have a different flash character than the nearby ones.

 Fixed (F) characteristics should be used sparingly, if at all.
 Lights displaying a fixed characteristic, especially white light signals, can be difficult to identify against even minimal background lighting.
-Furthermore,lights displaying a characteristic with a three second flash duration provide approximately 96% of the intensity of a fixed light signal, yield longer lamp service intervals, have lower power consumption, and provide greater conspicuity than the fixed light signal.
+Furthermore, flashing lights displaying a character with a three second flash duration provide approximately 96% of the intensity of a fixed light signal, yield longer lamp service intervals, have lower power consumption, and provide greater conspicuity than the fixed light signal.

+Russians also say that

+If the lights are not synchronized the length of flashes and periods of the front lights should be shorter than these of the rear light.

+Duration of the flashes should not be less than 0.5 s.

+Length of the flashes of the rear light should be selected based on maximum overlapping of the duration of the flashes of the leading lights.
+The narrower the channel the more the flashes must be seen simultaneously.

 Tower Placement